fabiomolinar/powerlink-rs/README.md

 ## Testing

 Some integration tests requiring access to the network layer. `#[ignore]` is used with these tests as they require root privileges, so these are ignored by default.
-They can still be ran, for example with Linux, by using `sudo` and using the full path to the cargo executable (example: `sudo -E /home/<user_name>/.cargo/bin/cargo test --package powerlink-io-linux --test loopback_test -- test_cn_responds_to_preq_on_loopback --exact --show-output --ignored`).
+They can still be ran, for example with Linux, by using `sudo` and using the full path to the cargo executable (example: `sudo -E /home/<user_name>/.cargo/bin/cargo test --package powerlink-rs-linux --test loopback_test -- test_cn_responds_to_preq_on_loopback --exact --show-output --ignored`).

 ## Roadmap